 Based on research and clinical practice, David developed Reference and Regulate in 2006 to address the core deficits of autism.
 David and his team at Loyst and Associates have provided consulting and intensive intervention services to hundreds of families in Vancouver and on Vancouver Island since they began providing services in 2001.
 In 2009, Loyst and Associates were honoured with an award from the BC Centre for Ability for their work.
 David is listed as a Behavioural Consultant on the BC Registry of Autism Service Providers (RASP) list

 and meets the requirements to design, implement and oversee an intensive intervention program for children with ASD.
-David provides consulting services for R&R autism intervention services in Vancouver, BC and development projects around BC.
+David provides consulting services for R&R autism intervention services in Vancouver, BC and development projects across Canada.

-David has completed the Level 1 and Level 2 intensive courses, and several other courses with the Neufeld Institute.
+David has completed the Level 1 and Level 2 intensive, and several other courses with the Neufeld Institute.
 These courses have made sense of how attachment theory underlies the challenges for a child with ASD and has lead to incorporated developmental/attachment based principles into intervention and work with families.